L.A. Woman: Background

 Record producer Paul A. Rothchild, who worked with the band on their first five albums, attended the early sessions but quit following friction with the band.
-This included his dissatisfaction with the song "Love Her Madly," which "drove [him] out of the studio."
+This included his dissatisfaction with the song "Love Her Madly", which "drove [him] out of the studio."
 He felt that recording the composition was a step backwards artistically, calling it "cocktail music."
 Rothchild has denied a popular rumor that claimed he directed the remark toward "Riders on the Storm", explaining that he thought that song and "L.A.
 Woman" were "excellent in rehearsal".
 He maintains that his cocktail music comment was said to "make [the group] angry enough to do something good."
 Rothchild was frustrated that the group was slow in developing new material, especially as the band contained three songwriters.
 He was unable to persuade Morrison to consistently attend rehearsals.
 As Bruce Botnick revealed in the book Love Becomes a Funeral Pyre, another issue that led to Rothchild's leaving was the emotional devastation he felt at the death of Janis Joplin, having worked with her on Pearl.
 Rothchild left before any master takes were complete, recommending that the Doors co-produce L.A.
 Woman with Botnick, the sound engineer who had worked with Rothchild on the band's previous recordings.
+The artist Eve Babitz is cited as the woman who inspired the lyrics of the song.